regimazone/orgmastra/examples/basics/scorers/bias/README.md

-# Bias Metric Example
+# Bias Scorer Example

-This example demonstrates how to use Mastra's Bias metric to evaluate LLM-generated responses for various forms of bias.
+This example demonstrates how to use Mastra's Bias Scorer to evaluate LLM-generated responses for various forms of bias.

 ## Prerequisites

 - Node.js v20.0+
-- pnpm (recommended) or npm
+- pnpm
 - OpenAI API key

 ## Getting Started